tylerpearson/CoverPop/README.md

 ### HTML

-`.coverPop-cover` is used on the full window cover. `.coverPop-content` is used for the content of the popup.
+`.CoverPop-cover` is used on the full window cover.

-By default, a click on any element with `.coverPop-close` will close the popup.
-The plugin adds `preventDefault()` to elements with this class.
+By default, a click on any element with `.CoverPop-close` will close the popup.
+The plugin adds jQuery's `preventDefault()` to elements with this class.

-If you wish to continue with the default action, but also hide the popup, add `.coverPop-close-go`.
+If you wish to continue with the default action, but also hide the popup, add `.CoverPop-close-go`.
 This is particularly useful for form submissions that are sent to another page.

 ```html
 <body>